-In December 2021, we signed the contract for the acquisition of an existing facility in Zhangjiagang, China for a new plant where we expect to begin renovations in the spring 2022.
-The size of the manufacturing facility is expected to be approximately 344,000 square-feet and the plant is expected to create approximately 270 new full-time positions.
-The new plant is located close to our existing location which will also undergo upgrades and modernization (we expect to enlarge our current standard drug containment solution production in Zhangjiagang, increasing the size of the existing facility by approximately 75,000 square-feet).
-The new plant is expected to increase capacity and production for our pre-sterilized EZ-fill® syringes and vials and we currently estimate that the first EZ-fill® lines will begin production in early 2024.
-The new site will also house a manufacturing area to produce visual inspection machines and glass forming lines.
-We currently estimate that production for machinery is expected to begin in 2023.
+In December 2021, we signed the contract for the acquisition of an existing facility in Zhangjiagang, China for a new plant.
+The size of the manufacturing facility is expected to be approximately 344,000 square-feet and create approximately 270 new full-time positions.
+The plant is expected to increase capacity and production for our pre-sterilized EZ-fill® syringes and vials, and will house a manufacturing area to produce visual inspection machines and glass forming lines.